Help Heroes of Ukraine ships off 40,000 lbs. of donations from Green Bay

 He says monetary donations will help them buy specialty items in bulk and get more for their dollar.

-They are focussing on combat-worthy tourniquets that you can’t find in your typical drug store.
+They are focusing on combat-worthy tourniquets that you can’t find in your typical drug store.

 They’re working with a special Texas manufacturer to buy them in mass quantities so they can send as many as possible.